SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-deploy-and-manage-compute-resources-for-azure-administrators.md

 ---
 title: "Deploy and manage compute resources for Azure administrators"
-excerpt: "Learn how to deploy and configure virtual machines, containers, and Web Apps in Azure."
+excerpt: "Learn how to deploy and configure Azure compute resources and prepare for Exam AZ-104: Microsoft Azure Administrator."
 type: collection
 price: Free
 length: PT11H15M